1. IBS and Nutritional Therapy

 There are three main differentiations within IBS: IBS-D, associated with diarrhoea, affecting 25.4% of the total sufferers; IBS-C, related to constipation and affecting 24.1% of sufferers; IBS-M, which presents a mix of the two, being the most common, affecting 46.7% of people diagnosed with IBS.

 Some research found that loose bowels were present in those patients that had a much higher postprandial serotonin release.
 Patients with IBS-C showed a lower release.
 Serotonin is produced by the entero-endocrine cells of the stomach in response to food ingestion.
 Its function is to stimulate peristaltic movements.
 These movements are wave-like motions of the gut lining muscles that push food throughout our intestine.
-Disfunctions in the serotonin production or its re-uptake by the serotonin reuptake transporter, have both been associated with IBS-D. This may also explain why depressed people who are prescribed SSRI’s, may suffer with abdominal pain and diarrhoea.
+Disfunctions in the serotonin production or its re-uptake by the serotonin reuptake transporter, may be responsible of IBS-D. This may also explain why people on SSRI medications, may suffer with abdominal pain and diarrhoea.

 thinking out of the box